Guidelines for completion of the Membership Application Form

 Benfleet Yacht Club ‘Coastal Rowers’ are an active section of rowing enthusiasts.
 The club own a number and variety of fixed and sliding seat coastal rowing craft, which are available for all members to use.
 Many of our rowing members compete in major events in other parts of the UK and on the near continent.

 We have a large number of moorings for our members cruising yachts, located in the sheltered waters of Benfleet Creek.
 Our creek is tidal and drying.
 We offer both mid-river fore and aft ‘trot’ moorings and bankside staging’s.
-Believe it or not, many of our members own ‘single keel’ yachts, which stand upright on their keel, held against the bankside staging (yes, it does work well).
+Believe it or not, many of our members own ‘single keel’ yachts, which stand upright on their keel, held against the bankside staging (yes, it really does work well).

 Our club has facilities to store approximately 170 cruising yachts and 160 sailing dinghies / rowing craft.
 Our cruiser laying-up facilities are second to none: better (and far cheaper) than many commercial / marina facilities.
 We have a large slipway for launching and recovery of all boats, plus a winch which can handle cruising yachts up to 40 feet long (subject to weight limits) on trollies.
 We also have a large crane to lift mast and engines etc.